phonegap/phonegap-docs/docs/3-references/stockpile-app/1-project-creation.html.md

         cd Stockpile
         npm install

-<div class="alert--note">**IMPORTANT:** You will be updating the files and folders within the **`src`** folder specifically when going through the lessons in this guide.
+<div class="alert--info">**IMPORTANT:** You will be updating the files and folders within the **`src`** folder specifically when going through the lessons in this guide.
 Do not confuse it with the `www` folder.
 That folder will be regenerated when the `npm run build` command is used.
 Refer to the [project overview](/references/stockpile-app/01-project-overview/) for more details.</div>

 ## Rename the App
 1. You're now ready to start editing the project to transform it into your own Stockpile app.
 Open the root `Stockpile` project folder in your favorite code editor.